jgadelugo/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 Task 20 - remove all letters c and C from input
 Task 21 - reverse input
-Task 22 - display all users and their home directories, sort by users
+Task 22 - display all users and their home directories, sort by users Task 23 - find all empty files and directories in current directory and all sub-directories